Controversial Malaysia state boss due to "retire", but keep influence

-KUALA LUMPUR (Reuters) - The chief minister of Malaysia's Sarawak is expected to step down this weekend after 33 years in charge of the resource-rich state that have been key to keeping the national coalition in power but marred by corruption allegations and deforestation.
+KUALA LUMPUR (Reuters) - The chief minister of Malaysia's Sarawak is expected to announce his resignation on Monday after 33 years in charge of the resource-rich state that have been key to keeping the national coalition in power but marred by corruption allegations and deforestation.

-But Taib's influence over the sprawling Borneo island state is likely to remain strong as he is expected to take on the job of state governor, a more ceremonial role than his current post.
+Despite what state media called his "retirement", Taib's influence over the sprawling Borneo island state is likely to remain strong as he is expected to step into the role of state governor, a more ceremonial role than his current post.

-His departure will raise doubts over whether a successor will be able to maintain Taib's political balance between defending the interests of native Sarawak residents, and supporting the national Barisan Nasional (BN) coalition.
+But his departure raises some doubt over whether his successor will be able to maintain Taib's political balance between defending the interests of native Sarawak residents, and supporting the national Barisan Nasional (BN) coalition.
 The state is majority Christian in Muslim-majority Malaysia.

 Sarawak, the country's largest state, has been increasingly crucial to the long-ruling BN coalition as its support wanes in peninsula Malaysia.
 Without the 25 seats that Taib's party and his allies won in last May's election, the national coalition would have lost its majority in the 222-seat parliament, likely ending its 57-year rule.

 Taib's party emerged from the election as the coalition's second-largest party after the ruling United Malays National Organisation (UMNO), boosting his sway over national politics.

 Taib has short-listed three possible successors, including his housing minister who is seen as having close ties with the federal government and Prime Minister Najib Razak.

 "I think the big question is what happens over the longer term, whether his successors will develop minds of their own," said Ibrahim Suffian, head of the Merdeka Center polling firm.